DFE-Digital/bat-design-history/app/posts/support-for-apply/2021-04-16-improving-the-add-user-flow.md

   caption: "Figure 5: Adding multiple users page"
 }) }}

+User details can be copy and pasted into this form field from a CSV file or spreadsheet.
+The form field accepts comma-separated and tab-separated values.

+The details of each user must be on a new line.

 {{ appFigure({
   image: {
     file: "adding-multiple-users-02.png",
     alt: "Add user details and set their permissions page" },
-  caption: "Figure 6: Add user details and set their permissions page" }) }}
+  caption: "Figure 6: Add user details and set permissions page" }) }}

+For each user in the copy and pasted data, we show the add user page pre-populated with their first name, last name and email address.

+If the user’s details are missing or the email address is incorrect, we display an error message.

+The permissions are optional.

 {{ appFigure({
   image: {